nagypeterjob/terraform-gke-helm/README.md

 # terraform-gke-helm
-Terraform configuration for spinning up a GKE cluster with helm
+Terraform configuration for spinning up a Google kubernetes engine cluster with helm

 1. Fill the *terraform.tfvars* with your own variables